-3.1 (H-F+ON+SO) Entropy statistics of transform coefficients under various crite- ria for the orthonormal and the semi-orthogonal wavelet groups, as well as the Fourier basis.
+(H -F+ON+SO) Entropy statistics of transform coefficients under various criteria for the orthonormal and the semi-orthogonal wavelet groups, as well as the Fourier basis.
 The orthonormal groups cover the most symmetric and the most asymmetric group, as well as the most narrowly-banded (in frequency) Meyer wavelet and the most narrowly-distributed (in time) Battle and Lemarié wavelet.
 And the semi-orthogonal wavelet is devised by Chui.
 Note that the results in all categories for the dual semi-orthogonal wavelet are not only clearly better than the spectral ones but also far superior to any other wavelet groups.
-67 3.2 (H-BO0+D) Entropy statistics of transform coefficients under various crite- ria for the bi-orthogonal wavelet groups.
+67 ria for the bi-orthogonal wavelet groups.
 Again, none of the results here is comparable to that of the dual semi-orthogonal wavelet.
-And it is noted that a shorter distribution of convolu- tion weights yields extreme inferior value, and the efficiency of (0) computation is not pertaining to the intimacy of physics 68 8.1 (e-decay-N+K) The e-folding decay times of wave amplitude from LeMehaute · · · and Khangaonkar's and Nystuen's estimations.
-142 8.2 (Zeroup-Sta) The zero up-crossing statistics for repeated measurements of wave and current fields - here the three sets of case run indi- cate the zero up-crossing statistics have archived a very good stationary result.
-149 8.3 (e-decay-N+P) Comparison of the e-folding decay times of wave amplitude between present estimation and Nystuen's estimations 162 9.1 (LDV-IPs) A spreadsheet for optimizing the choice of LDV setup parame- () ters.
-179 9.2 (Tank Reflection Energy reflection level for a mechanically generated wave in - the oval tank.
-189
+And it is noted that a shorter distribution of convolution weights yields extreme inferior value, and the efficiency of computation is not pertaining to the intimacy of physics 58 8.1 (e-decay-N+K) The e-folding decay times of wave amplitude from LeMehaute 8.2 (Zeroup-Sta) and Khangaonkar's and Nystuen's estimations 12 8.3 (e-decay_N+P) stationary result 19 0.0 (e decay 11/1) between present estimation and Nystuen's estimations 16 52 9.1 (LDV-IPs) A spreadsheet for optimizing the choice of LDV setup parameters 79 9.2 (Tank Reflection Energy reflection level for a mechanically generated wave in the oval tank.
+12.1 (HT-Asyst) An ASYST word (or subroutine in some computer languages) that performs the Hilbert transform of a signal.
+The word takes a one dimensional array as the input argument.
+As seen from the programming, the basic tactic is related to several processes that manipulate the contents of the FFT of the input signal 24 45